codewithmike01/online-note-book-drf/README.md

 8. Export notes list to pdf and csv

-9. Share or publish th notes over an email
+9. Share or publish the notes over an email

 10. Set email reminder for notes